Graduateshotline

 Graduate Vs. Undergraduate Studies

-The United States still continues to be one of the best places for students all over the world to visit.
-With universities that are ranked among the top in the world, United States offers some of the best opportunities for all graduate and undergraduate students.
-While applying to colleges and universities in the US, international candidates will often encounter words like graduate and undergraduate courses which may be used in contexts different from that of common use.
-Understanding the name of the course and what they imply is important when applying to courses abroad.
+The United States continues to be one of the best countries for students to visit.
+With universities ranked among the top in the world, the United States offers some of the best opportunities for all graduate and undergraduate students.
+While applying to colleges and universities in the US, international candidates will often encounter words like graduate and undergraduate courses, which may be used in contexts different from those of common use.
+Understanding the names of the courses and what they imply is important when applying to courses abroad.

 Differences between Undergraduate and Graduate Programs

-Undergraduate is another term provided for a bachelor’s degree done at any university or college in any discipline.
-The duration of an undergraduate course ranges between 1 to 6 years where the most common duration of courses is 3 to 4 years.
-Professional courses at undergraduate levels often have a duration of 4 years whereas arts courses can take up more time and effort.
-Along with bachelor’s degrees, diplomas, and other associate programs at community colleges and technical institutes or vocational institutes are also referred to as undergraduate courses.
-In general, it can be stated that the course candidates take right after their high school education is termed to be an undergraduate course.
+Undergraduate is another term for a bachelor’s degree in any discipline.
+The duration of an undergraduate course typically ranges between 3 to 4 years.
+Professional courses at undergraduate levels often have a duration of 4 years, whereas arts courses can take up more time and effort.
+Along with bachelor’s degrees, associate programs at community colleges, technical institutes, or vocational institutes are also referred to as undergraduate courses.
+It can be understood that the course candidates take right after their high school education is called an undergraduate course.

-Graduate programs, on the other hand, are otherwise known as master’s programs and doctoral programs along with professional degrees.
-The duration of graduate programs can range between 1 to 6 years in general where the most common professional courses take a duration of only 2 years in all.
-Doctoral programs, on the other hand, can take anywhere between 4 to 6 years or above in all due to their basis in research.
-Most of the time, graduate programs will require candidates to complete projects or internships specific to the field in order to complete the course.
+Graduate programs are otherwise known as master's programs and doctoral programs, along with professional degrees.
+The duration of master's programs can range between 2 to 6 years.
+Doctoral programs can take anywhere between 4 to 6 years or above due to the extensive research involved.
+Most of the time, graduate programs require candidates to complete projects or internships specific to the field to conclude the course.

-The concepts can often be confusing due to the terminologies being used differently in other countries across the world.
-What is known as undergraduate studies in the United States is known as graduate studies in all other countries and students who are deemed to be graduates in the United States are known to be post-graduates in other countries.
+The concepts can often be confusing because the terminologies are used differently in other countries.
+What is known as undergraduate studies in the United States is known as graduate studies in some other countries.
+Students who complete their bachelor's are deemed as graduates in some countries, while successfully completing any program of study is considered graduating in the United States.

 Tuition Fee for Undergraduate and Graduate Programs

-Most graduate programs cost upwards of $30,000 at public colleges or universities while private universities might charge upwards of $40,000.
-Undergraduate programs cost approximately $3,000 for Associate programs and $9,500 (in-state) and ~20,000 (out of state) for any 4-year degree at public institutions (it can be a lot more depending on College/University).
-Degrees (4 years) may cost upwards of $32,000 at private colleges.
+Most graduate programs cost upwards of $13,000 per year at public colleges or universities, while private universities might charge upwards of $27,000 per year.
+Undergraduate programs cost approximately $3,800 for Associate programs and $9,800 for any 4-year degree at public institutions (it can be a lot more depending on the College or university).
+Degrees (4 years) may cost upwards of $41,000 at private colleges.

 Coursework for Undergraduate and Graduate Programs

-The coursework for graduate programs includes 4 courses that allow students to earn 12 credits every semester or trimester depending on the college or university they are studying in.
-The coursework for undergraduate programs, on the other hand, includes 5-7 courses every semester or trimester that may include anything between 15 to 21 credits.
-The credits can be earned by choosing subjects as their major and minor both of which have different credit scores and have to be kept track of by the student.
-The course work involved for both these programs varies in the sense that undergraduate programs are more generalized in nature while graduate programs narrow down the subjects and specialize only in particular subjects.
+The coursework for graduate programs includes 4 courses that allow students to earn 12 credits every semester or trimester, depending on the college or university they are studying.
+On the other hand, the coursework for undergraduate programs includes 5-7 courses every semester or trimester that may include anything between 15 to 21 credits.
+The credits can be earned by choosing subjects as their major and minor, both of which have different credit scores and have to be kept track of by the student.
+The coursework involved in both these programs varies because undergraduate programs are more generalized, while graduate programs narrow down the subjects and specialize only in particular subjects.

 The method of preparation for both these types of programs is also different.
-Candidates who want to take up graduate programs must keep in mind that an in-depth knowledge of the subject they are specializing in is absolutely necessary to receive admission for the program.
-This is also because of the tight competition among the candidates considering the number of people applying and the number of seats available.
-Graduate programs often always have way lesser seats available than undergraduate programs.
+Candidates who want to take up graduate programs must remember that an in-depth knowledge of the subject they specialize in is necessary to receive admission to the program.
+This is also because of the tight competition among the candidates, considering the number of people applying and the number of seats available.
+Graduate programs often always have way fewer seats available than undergraduate programs.

 Methods of Teaching

-Undergraduate programs, due to the sheer size of the classrooms, are usually taken as lectures and class discussions along with group activities.
-Due to the generalized approach of the course and the basic information regarding the field of study that is being provided, professors often opt for methods of teaching that are both engaging for students and can help them understand the course in an interactive manner.
-Students will also be provided with assignments and sometimes even impromptu tests which will assess their learning from time to time.
+Due to the sheer size of the classrooms, undergraduate programs are usually taken as lectures, class discussions, and group activities.
+Due to the generalized approach of the course and the basic information regarding the field of study that is being provided, professors often opt for methods of teaching that are both engaging for students and can help them interactively understand the course.
+Students will also be given assignments and sometimes even impromptu tests, which will assess their learning occasionally.

 Internships/Co-op

-While doing both undergraduate and graduate programs, candidates will have the opportunity of doing internships in companies outside the campus.
-If the candidate is doing their doctoral thesis, they will also have the opportunity of being teaching assistants or research assistants within their own campus.
-The internships that students get may be both paid or unpaid depending on the place and often involve a lot of paperwork when it comes to being an international student.
-But candidates who have been able to do these internships and projects will also have better job opportunities since it comes under work experience after the course is complete.
+During both undergraduate and graduate programs, candidates will have the opportunity to do internships in companies.
+If the candidate is pursuing their doctoral thesis, they will also have the opportunity to be teaching assistants or research assistants within their campus.
+The internships that students get maybe both paid or unpaid depending on the place, and they often involve a lot of paperwork when it comes to being an international student.
+Candidates who have been able to do these internships and projects will also have better job opportunities since they come under work experience after the course is complete.

 Getting in...